eshiofune/whisper-lyrics/README.md

     RuntimeError: Model has been downloaded but the SHA256 checksum does not not match.
 Please retry loading the model.
     ```
     See: https://github.com/openai/whisper/discussions/1027

+## Contributing
+Please fork this repo and make a pull request to either the `transcribe` or `test` branch.